An interview with Geneva Scientific Advisory Board member COL, U.S. Army (Ret.) Dallas C. Hack, MD

 “Brain health injuries can occur due to a variety of causes, not just wounds and blasts like we traditionally thought of them.
 Psychological stress plays a big part,” said Hack.
 “The better your brain health is before you face the stress, the better it will be after the stress.”

 Brain health remains a key focus for the military.
 “Researchers continue to learn every day how to train the brain’s cognitive performance.
 While we could be outnumbered on the battlefield, we can outsmart them.
-You can do more to strengthen the brain that you can do with muscles,” said Hack.
+You can do more to strengthen the brain than you can do with muscles,” said Hack.
 “Keeping the brain healthy is a lifelong endeavor.”

 Private sector collaboration impact on brain health